bogosmer/UnitKit/README.md

 ```
 NSDecimalNumber.double(1.001) == NSDecimalNumber(decimal: NSNumber(double: 1.001).decimalValue)
 ```
-I created an internal extension on NSDecimalNumber to get around that issue to when you use the Int or Double initializer on a unit struct, it first becomes an NSNumber and the uses the decimalValue property of that as the initializer parameter for NSDecimalNumber.
+I created an internal extension on NSDecimalNumber to get around that issue.
+So when you use the Int or Double initializer on a unit struct, it first becomes an NSNumber, and then uses the decimalValue property of that, as the initializer parameter for NSDecimalNumber.

 So if you're getting some weirdness using the NSDecimalNumber version of the initializers this could be the reason.